Mustafa-wr/Darkly-42/root_login/resources/explanation.md

 - **Credential Exposure:** Poor password management allows attackers to decode hashes and escalate access privileges.
 - **Data Exfiltration:** Attackers can obtain sensitive information, such as hashed passwords and confidential resources.

-## Evidence
-*If available, include screenshots or logs showcasing the directory listing results, MD5 decryption output, and successful login.*

 ## Mitigation
 To prevent vulnerabilities of this nature: